Falastin Mitts

 Wear your solidarity

 These mitts are a blend of Shetland and Palestine.
-They use traditional Shetland Fair Isle techniques and motifs, with the addition of Palestinian colours and motifs that are found in tatreez embroidery - and some watermelons.
+The design features motifs that are found in both Fair Isle patterns and Palestinain tatreez embroidery, using the colours from the Palestinian flag - and some watermelons.

 They were designed following traditional Shetland patterns, and with advice kindly given by Ella Gordon.
 Thank you Ella!